keithasaurus/koda-validate/README.md

 assert short_string_validator("sync") == Valid("sync")

-# we're not in an async context, so we can't use `await` here
+# we're not in an async context, so we can't use `await` here; instead we use asyncio.run
 assert asyncio.run(short_string_validator.validate_async("async")) == Valid("async")
 ```